Analysis: Trump's infamous obsession with TV helped define Jan. 6 too

 So Trump cast aside security concerns for himself, his vice president, the Speaker of the U.S. House and law enforcement officers, we learned at these televised sessions.
 And why?
 Because Trump wanted the crowds he was exhorting to appear overwhelming to the viewer.

-An aide testifies Trump was "very concerned about the shot" of crowds - for TV cameras
+An aide testifies Trump was "very concerned about the shot" of crowds — for the TV cameras

 "When we were in the offstage announce area tent behind the stage, he was very concerned about the shot, meaning the photograph that we would get, because the rally space wasn't full," testified Hutchinson, the right-hand woman to Trump's final White House chief of staff on Jan.
 6. (The former president tweeted a denial and cast her as a failed job-seeker out of office.)